derek-ye/escalating-esqueleto/README.md

 Esqueleto is a library that lets us write SQL queries with Haskell syntax and typechecking.

-This repo is a collection of esqueleto exercises, ordered by difficulty.
+This repo is a collection of esqueleto exercises.
 They come with explanatory comments, a test suite, and sample answers.

 Our goal is to be able to see through any esqueleto query to the SQL underneath.
 Call it esq-ray vision.